 What is the BMW X2?

-The BMW X2 is the in-betweener SUV in the brand’s small crossover range, slotting precisely halfway between the X1 and X3.
-It’s important to understand the significance of the even number badge; it denotes a sportier, more coupe-influenced design, as with the lower-slung X4 and X6 crossovers higher up the range.
+Something of an in-betweener SUV in the brand’s small crossover range, the BMW X2 slots between the X1 and X3.
+Being a coupe version of the former, it's named with an even number that denotes a sportier design, as with the lower-slung X4 and X6 crossovers higher up the range.

-That sportier character means it’s likely to be compared with the Mercedes-Benz GLA, Range Rover Evoque and MINI Countryman.
+That sportier character means it’s likely to be compared with the Mercedes-Benz GLA, Range Rover Evoque and Audi Q3 Sportback.
 These are compact cars promising a smidge of raised, SUV driving position, but without sacrificing sportier looks and a hefty dose of driving pleasure.

 Think of the BMW X2 as a four-seater hatchback on stilts.
 Its downsized dimensions mean it’s not too big for today’s crowded urban roads yet it’ll probably be big enough for most day-to-day duties for many small families.